canberkeh/destination/README.md

 >

-    > from app.model import Base
+    > from project.model import Base

 >